weecology/forecasting-course/content/lessons/phenology/instructor_notes.md

 frequency relative to the scale of phenology (2-week intervals for the processed data)

 > Do you feel that its important or possible to forecast shifts that precisely?
-* This is an opinion question designed to get them thinking about data quality issues (and uncertainty in data) and how that might influence our ability to predict different types of phenomenona
+* This is an opinion question designed to get them thinking about data quality issues (and uncertainty in data) and how that might influence our ability to predict different types of phenomena

 > Phenology has been studied extensively, but where are most of the long-term records from?
 What biases does this insert into our understanding of phenology?
 * Temperate zones